Dungeness Off-Channel Reservoir

 >Climate Resiliency Decreasing water supplies is the biggest climate concern for the region and this project provides a solution for salmon and agriculture during drought years and for drinking water supply/aquifer stability over time.

 Project Status & Contacts

-In early 2017, the Preliminary Design is complete and a Cost Benefit Analysis in process.
-Pending Grant applications include: Floodplains by Design, Salmon Recovery Funding Board, Puget Sound Acquisition and Restoration Fund, FEMA Hazard Mitigation Grant.
-Washington DNR supports transferring the property, and Clallam County has requested the Legislature to support a Trust Land Transfer of the parcel.
+In Summer 2018, Preliminary Design and a Cost Benefit Analysis are complete.
+Funding applications include: Floodplains by Design, Salmon Recovery Funding Board, Puget Sound Acquisition and Restoration Fund, FEMA Hazard Mitigation Grant, Puget Sound Partnership Near Term Action (Action Agenda); Washington DNR Trust Land Transfer to Clallam County.

 We encourage you to learn more and to express your support of this important project.
-For more information please contact one of these work group representatives:
+For more information please contact one of these planning group representatives: